xXxSpicyBoiiixXx/CS-550/Assignments/PA-1/README.md

 The two other files run_test and run_test2 was not working and will break things.
 Unfortuantly I did not get a graph for perfomance as a result of my test scripts breaking.
 As well as I could not get the MD5 file to actually hash my files.

+Using parts of this for programming assignment 2 as this is basically the second one lol.